DSL

 defineRun is a passive constructor — it validates the spec at module load and registers it for discovery.
 It doesn’t bind to any runtime; the same Run value is portable.

-triggers is optional and only consumed in Webhook mode: the receiver evaluates every run’s triggers on each GitHub App webhook delivery (see 04-gha-integration § Webhook mode).
-A run with no triggers is dispatch-only (Action mode).
+triggers is consumed only in Webhook mode: the receiver evaluates every run’s triggers on each GitHub App webhook delivery (see 04-gha-integration § Webhook mode).

 // A single Webhook-mode trigger binding.